Hammersmith: District

 The district was a chapelry of the ancient parish of Fulham, but became a fully independent parish in 1631.
 In the early 1660s, Hammersmith's first parish church, which later became St Paul's, was built by Sir Nicholas Crispe who ran the brickworks in Hammersmith.
 It contained a monument to Crispe as well as a bronze bust of King Charles I by Hubert Le Sueur.
-In 1696 Sir Samuel Morland was buried there.
-The church was completely rebuilt in 1883, but the monument and bust were transferred to the new church.
+The church was completely rebuilt between 1882 and 1891.

 In 1745, two Scots, James Lee and Lewis Kennedy, established the Vineyard Nursery, over six acres devoted to landscaping plants.
 During the next hundred and fifty years the nursery introduced many new plants to England, including fuchsia and the standard rose tree.

 1804 saw the trial of Francis Smith for the murder of Thomas Millwood in Beaver Lane, Hammersmith.
 Called the Hammersmith Ghost murder case, it set a unique standard in English legal history.

 In 1868, Hammersmith was the name of a parish, and of a suburban district, within the hundred of Ossulstone, in the county of Middlesex.
-Major industrial sites included the Osram lamp factory at Brook Green, the J. Lyons factory (which at one time employed 30,000 people).
+Major industrial sites included the Osram lamp factory at Brook Green and the J. Lyons food factory (which at one time employed 30,000 people).
 During both World Wars, Waring & Gillow's furniture factory, in Cambridge Grove, became the site of aircraft manufacture.

 Hammersmith Borough Council had provided the borough with electricity since the early twentieth century from Hammersmith power station.
 Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
-Electricity connections to the national grid rendered the 20 megawatt (MW) coal-fired power station redundant.
+Electricity connections to the National Grid rendered the 20 megawatt (MW) coal-fired power station redundant.
 It closed in 1965; in its final year of operation it delivered 5,462 MWh of electricity to the borough.